DanielRiddersporre/Synonyms/README.md

 ## Project Description

 Simple project where the user can add synonyms to a dictionary and also search for synonyms to a specific word.
-All settings are made in line and no UI is implemented at this time.
+All settings are made in code and no UI is implemented at this time.

 ## Use